There are an average of 1,352 wildfires in BC each year. On average, 42% of these are human-caused and 58% are lightning-caused.

 How to Prepare for a Wildfire in Your Area

-Follow the instructions of authorities.
+In the event of an active evacuation order, follow the instructions of authorities.
 Do not remain in your home or business.
-If time allows, do the following:
+If time allows, follow these tips:

-- Unplug non-essential electrical appliances.
+- unplug non-essential electrical appliances;

-- Ensure that all valves and power knobs on appliances and systems are turned off.
+- ensure that all valves and power knobs on appliances and systems are turned off.

-- If gas is provided by another supplier or you have propane: Shut off the main gas supply upstream of the gas meter or at the propane tank or cylinder.
+Note: if natural gas is provided by Fortis BC or Pacific Northern Gas, do not shut off your natural gas.
+Your supplier will shut it off if required.
+If gas is provided by another supplier or you have propane, shut off the main gas supply upstream of the gas meter or at the propane tank or cylinder.

-- Do not plug in or turn on any water-damaged appliance or system.
+- do not plug in or turn on any water-damaged appliance or system.
 Call licensed gas and electrical contractors to do an inspection first.